apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

 `ExceptionListener` instances if you are using JMS) depending on how it has been configured.

-This is controlled by the `clientFailureCheckPeriod` attribute which can be set a number of ways:

-- If you're using the core API then you can invoke `org.apache.activemq.artemis.api.core.client.ServerLocator.setClientFailureCheckPeriod(long)`

-- If you're using JMS then you can invoke `org.apache.activemq.artemis.jms.client.ActiveMQConnectionFactory.setClientFailureCheckPeriod(long)` on your `javax.jms.ConnectionFactory`.

-- However, the simplest way is to just set the `clientFailureCheckPeriod` on the URL your client is using to connect, e.g.
+This is controlled by setting the `clientFailureCheckPeriod` parameter on the URI your client is using to connect, e.g.
 `tcp://localhost:61616?clientFailureCheckPeriod=30000`.

 The default value for client failure check period on an "unreliable"